DrKLO/Telegram/README.md

 It adds some extra features to the official Telegram app:

+**THEMING**
-**THEMING:** Change colors and sizes of many objects as texts, icons, headers... and create your own theme
-             Save your theme and share it easily with your friends Apply themes shared by other users
+Change colors and sizes of many objects as texts, icons, headers... and create your own theme Save your theme and share it easily with your friends Apply themes shared by other users

+**MEDIA**
-**MEDIA:** - Audio files can be shared easily from Chat Screen
+Audio files can be shared easily from Chat Screen

+**PRIVACY**
-**PRIVACY:** - Mobile number can be hidden from Menu Drawer and Settings menu
+Mobile number can be hidden from Menu Drawer and Settings menu

+**SOCIAL:**
-**SOCIAL:** - Get in touch with other Telegram+ users trough [our Google+ community](https://plus.google.com/communities/106927015963860485525)
+Get in touch with other Telegram+ users trough [our Google+ community](https://plus.google.com/communities/106927015963860485525)

 ### USAGE
 **Beware of using the dev branch and uploading it to any markets, in many cases it not will work as expected**.